Charan-dev25/MizunaRobot/omi/omi.md

 ### 3 .
 Run the Flask Server

-Start the server and add its  enpoint your omi app
+Start the server and add its endpoint your omi app